Tuya-Community/miniapp-smart-ui/packages/config-provider/README.en.md

 ### Custom CSS Variables

-#### Override via CSS
+#### Overriding via CSS

-You can directly override these CSS variables in your code, and the style of the Button component will change accordingly:
+You can directly override these CSS variables in your code, and the Button component's styles will change accordingly:

 ```css
 /* After adding this style, the Primary Button will turn red */